n2singh/cse15l-lab-reports/Lab-Report-2/Lab2Report.md

 ```

 With the fixed code, the method runs as expected and both JUnit tests are passed.
-The switch of the two variables in the for loop and swapping the return from `arr` to `newArray` fixed `arr`'s values to be assigned into `newArray` in reverse order, creating a reversed copy without effecting the original.
+The switch of the two variables in the for loop and swapping the return from `arr` to `newArray` fixed `arr`'s values to be assigned into `newArray` in reverse order, creating a reversed copy without effecting the original

 ![Image](image2.png)